bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 ==================== ========= ==============================================================================================================
 Name                 Parameter Description
 ==================== ========= ==============================================================================================================
-**prep_for_form**    No        DEPRECATED: Converts special characters so that HTML data can be shown in a form field without breaking it.
 **prep_url**         No        Adds "\http://" to URLs if missing.
 **strip_image_tags** No        Strips the HTML from image tags leaving the raw URL.
 **encode_php_tags**  No        Converts PHP tags to entities.